css-enjoyer/HanoverStore/README.md

 ## Creating pull requests
 - make sure to add a screenshot and short comment/s of the new updates
 - include people assigned to the task as reviewer *(optional)*
-- merge the request if you're sure or ask fellow collaborator
+- merge the request if you're sure or ask a fellow collaborator